From casual eateries to pizzerias and romantic restaurants. Say ciao to the best Italian restaurants in Sydney of 2023.

 Flour Eggs Water

 Time stands still at Pendolino with the low warm lighting, crisp white table cloths, dark wooden floors and gastronomic banquettes that make the outside world not matter so much.
-As for the menu, it is equally timeless and features a range of handmade pastas and risottos that are accompanied by classic sauces made from only the freshest ingredients available.
-And, if you’ve got room for dessert, don’t look past the Éclair al Cioccolato – the perfect way to end your meal.
+As for the menu, it is equally timeless thanks to their featured range of handmade pastas and risottos that are accompanied by classic sauces made from only the freshest ingredients available.
+And, if you’ve got room for dessert, the Pere e Zabaione is the perfect way to end your meal.
 If you’re looking for one of the best Sydney CBD Italian restaurants, Pendolino is your best bet.

 Taking Bondi by storm, Tottis is yet another Merivale masterpiece led by CEO and hospitality mastermind Justin Hemmes.
-Much like their sister venue – Bar Tottis which opened early 2020 – Tottis features an impressive range of revolutionised Italian classics on their menu including their renowned wood-fired bread and house-made antipasti.
+Much like their sister venue Bar Tottis which opened early 2020, Tottis Bondi features an impressive range of revolutionised Italian classics on their menu including their renowned wood-fired bread and house-made antipasti.
 As for tipples, guests can enjoy a range of favourites such as spritzes and after-dinner cocktails.
 We recommend booking ahead as getting a table can be tricky.